Gino-Petrosian/Fintech-Bootcamp-/README.md

 ## Overview and Origin
 * What is the name of the company?

-The name of the company I chose for this challenge was LABS (Liquid Asset Borkerage System).
+The name of the company I chose for this challenge is LABS (Liquid Asset Borkerage System).
 The domain they operate in is Decentralized Cryptocurrency.
 LABS is a real estate investment digital ecosystem.

 * When was the company incorporated?